As a Man Thinketh: Power Starts With Thought, But You Need More (Book Review)

 My Note:

-This is a concept in the self help literature called “internal locus of control”.
+This concept is called “internal locus of control”.
 It means you believe you are in control of your life instead of being shaped by external circumstances and events.

-It’s indeed of great benefit for you to switch to an internal locus of control and accepting extreme ownership of your life.
+It’s indeed of great benefit for you to switch to an internal locus of control and accept extreme ownership of your life.

 Chapter 3: Effects of Thoughts on Health and Body